spglib/spglib/doc/index.rst

 <https://sourceforge.net/projects/spglib/files/spglib/spglib-1.7/>`_. is
 the stable release.

-`Spglib-1.8
+`Spglib-1.8.1
 <https://sourceforge.net/projects/spglib/files/spglib/spglib-1.8/>`_
 is the latest release.
-This version is expected to be slightly faster and compact, and the code is cleaner to be the base of future development.
+This version is expected to be slightly faster and compact than the stable version, and the code is cleaner to be the base of future development.
+Update and change of definitions of variables can happen within versions 1.8.x and the change will be written in the document.

 Version history is summarized in `ChangeLog
 <https://github.com/atztogo/spglib/blob/master/ChangeLog>`_.